Protect our Green Wedge Shire

 The local community has always rallied strongly to protect the Green Wedge and this is why the Nillumbik Green Wedge is the most intact of Melbourne’s Green Wedges.
 However, Nillumbik’s Green Wedge is again under threat and we need to continue the fight to protect it or we could lose what we love about our home.

-If elected, I will work towards a full review of the new Green Wedge Management Plan to make sure that it prioritises protecting the environment.
+I am working towards a full review of our Green Wedge Management Plan to make sure that it prioritises protecting the environment.

 Another significant risk to our Green Wedge is invasive species such as deer, rabbits and foxes, which damage native vegetation and destroy habitats.
 Current methods to control these species are inhumane and are simply not working.
 In the Green Wedge, we have the opportunity to lead the way in pioneering new, more effective methods of managing these species.
 You can find my stance on invasive species here.

 There are many more threats to our Green Wedge, including fire, illegal clearing, Climate Change, litter and pollution.
 These all need expert attention and to make this happen, we need a strong Council who will put the environment front and centre.
 By strengthening Council’s Green Wedge Management Plan, we can increase our ability to tackle the current threats and to encourage revegetation and enhanced biodiversity in the area.

 I plan to work with the local community so we can create a shared vision for the future of the Green Wedge – a vision which we can all agree on, where we can get the best use and enjoyment out of our land and where we share the responsibility of protecting our precious local environment.

 We may each have a slightly different vision of what Green Wedge protection looks like but one thing we have in common is that we love where we live and we want to protect it.
 By working together, we can do just that and my job as a councillor will be to facilitate this.